 Final Thoughts

-The New York cannabis microbusiness license allows you to enter the state's competitive market in an easier way and promotes fairness, equity, and inclusivity in this industry.
+The New York cannabis microbusiness license offers an easier entry point into the state's competitive market while promoting fairness, equity, and inclusivity in this industry.